Oglethorpe County DUI Court Process

 • Hours: (To be updated with specific hours once available)

 Finding Your Court Date: Your court date will be listed on the citation you received at the time of your arrest.
-If you've lost the citation, contact the Oglethorpe County State Court Clerk's office (contact information to be added when available).
+If you've lost the citation, contact the Oglethorpe County State Court Clerk's office at (706) 743-5731.
 They can help you locate your case information and upcoming court dates.
-It is crucial to confirm your court date and time as failure to appear can result in additional penalties, including a warrant for your arrest.
+It is crucial to confirm your court date and time, as failure to appear can result in additional penalties, including a warrant for your arrest.

 The Court Process Timeline